ultrazohm/ultrazohm_sw/docs/source/general/infrastructure/vscode_remote_container/vscode_remote_container.rst

     .. image:: open_vscode.png

 #.
 VSCode will start.
-A prompt will pop up asking, if the folder should be reopened in Container.
+A prompt will pop up asking if the folder should be reopened in Container.
 Accept this.

     .. image::  reopen_container.png